pluginever/wc-serial-numbers/readme.txt

 === 🔑 How To Generate/ Add A License Key: ===

 Generating and adding a license key is easy.
 You just need to click ‘Add New’ to generate a new license key.
-Next, follow these five steps:
+Next, follow these four steps:

 **1. Select A Product:** Choose your product from the dropdown menu by simply entering a few characters of the product name.